-Your Green with Roger Green, MSFS, CFP®
+Your Green® with Roger Green, MSFS, CFP®

-Have you heard of the Stanford Marshmallow Experiment conducted in 1972 by a Stanford University psychologist?
-In this experiment, children are given a marshmallow and told they would receive a second marshmallow if they could resist eating the first.
+Stanford Marshmallow Experiment conducted in 1972 by Stanford University а psychologist?
+In this experiment, children are given a marshmallow and told they would receive а second marshmallow if they could resist eating the first.
 Scientists studied how long each child resisted the temptation to eat the marshmallow.
-A long-term study of the children who participated in this experiment showed those who were able to wait for the marshmallow -to defer gratification- were most successful in life.
+A longterm study of the children who participated in this experiment showed those who were able to wait for the marshmallow - to defer gratification - were most successful in life.